MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 trigger the redirect behavior.)
 Because HTTPS RRs are received over an often insecure channel (DNS), clients MUST NOT place any more trust in this signal than if they had received a 307 redirect over cleartext HTTP.
-Where the HTTP resource does not redirect to the HTTPS resource or reference the same underlying resource, as is commonplace, requests directed to the HTTP resource will be processed by the HTTPS resource with potentially unexpected results.
+Where the "http" resource does not redirect to the "https" resource or reference the same underlying resource, as is commonplace, requests directed to the "http" resource will be processed by the "https" resource with potentially unexpected results.

 When an "https" connection fails due to an error in the underlying secure transport, such as an error in certificate validation, some clients